 The list is broken down by market capitalization and sector.
-The price of the shares change day to day, the market cap figure is rounded to the nearest hundred million and should be used as an indicative ranking order only.
-The index is rebalanced quarterly.
+The values of the companies changes on a day to day basis as its share price changes.
+The market cap figure is rounded to the nearest hundred million and should be used as an indicative ranking order only.

-The minimum size for companies to be included in the ASX 50 is estimated to be $5.0 billion equity value determined by its share price times total shares on issue and exclude the total debt outstanding.
-The market capitalization is the key factor factor that ultimately determine if a company is included in the index.
+The minimum size for companies to be included in the ASX 50 is estimated to be $5.0 billion market capitalization (share price times total shares on issue and excluding debt) and the average value of all of the company is $23 billion.

 Long Term Index Investing

 Index funds track the returns of market indices.
-Long term passive investors can use index funds to piggy back the market performance.
+Long term passive investors can use index funds to piggy back the performance index.

-The return of the ASX 200 matches to a large extent to the 50 index because while ASX 200 include 200 companies, both index share the 50 largest position in the index.
+The return of the ASX 200 matches to a large extent to the 50 index because while ASX 200 include 200 companies, there is an overlap as both index share the same 50 positions in the index.

 ASX 50 Index Fund

-S&P ASX 50 ETF (ASX SYF) is an ASX listed index tracker.
-The goal is not outperform the index but replicate the the returns of the index.
-The fund investments in the listed companies will be exactly in proportion to their make up in the index it self.
+S&P ASX 50 ETF (ASX SYF) is an ASX listed fund which tracks the ASX 50 index.
+The goal of the fund is to replicate the the performance of the index.
+The fund invests proportionally in each of the companies included in the index.
 There are a number of advantages of using ETF including a powerful way of achieving market returns if the investor does not have the skill set or time to mange capital themselves.

 It is extremely cost effective where the annual cost of SYF ETF is only 0.286% per year and it bypass the need for additional layer of financial adviser fees.
-Most importantly, academic research shows that more than half of fund managers under perform their benchmark after taking into account of fees charged.
+Savings from fees is an important factor in increase returns as academic research shows that more than half of fund managers under perform their benchmark after taking into account of fees charged.